 - SSK – Single Stand Knots – those pesky annoying tiny knobs at the end of your hair if you don’t keep it stretched

 - TWA – Teeny Weeny Afro – this is what’s left behind after the big chop.
 It’s gorgeous and passes quickly so enjoy it while you can unless you plan to keep the TWA forever.
+Check out the teeny weeny afro board on Pinterest HERE for some inspiration.

 - WL – Waist Length hair